ladeak/PenIt/README.md

 - Built with **Windows Presentation Foundation (WPF)**
 - Designed for Windows 11 with pen and stylus support
 - Inspired by Sysinternals **ZoomIt**, but simplified for custom workflows

 ---

-## 🚀 Getting Started
-1. Download the executable (`.exe`) from the release page.
-2. Run the application — no installation required.
-3. Use the shortcuts above to zoom and annotate.

----